clips/bratreader/README.md

 r.documents            			    # all documents in your brat corpus

 doc = r.documents["001"] 			# get document with key 001
 print(doc.sentences)    			# a list of sentences in document print(doc.annotations)  			# the annotation objects in a document

+# Save to XML
+r.save_xml("my_folder")
+# This creates one XML document per original document
+# in the specified folder.
 ```